Black Beauty Zucchini Summer Squash Seeds - (Cucurbita pepo)

 Early, glossy black green fruits have very tender, firm creamy white flesh with an excellent flavor.
 Most tender and flavorful when fruit is picked under 8" long.

 Very early and productive, excellent freezer variety.
 Strong vines produce continual yields to keep you and your neighbors happy.

+Sow 5 seeds per hill, 4' apart.
+Thin to the best 2-3 plants.
 Squash seeds dislike cold soil.
 It's better to wait until the soil is warm to plant the seeds.

 True to the description, we harvested the first fruit 61 days after sowing.
 Excellent, steady production through a few early touches of frost.
 We grew this out in our test garden and harvested at various stages of maturity.
 At 6-8 inches this is a delicious, typical zucchini.
 However, this squash surprised us because the flavor and texture improved as we allowed the fruits to grow beyond 20 and even 30 inches.
 The flesh became yellow with a texture similar to spaghetti squash.
 Cooked on the grill at a neighborhood barbeque the slabs of squash were snatched up faster than the meat.
 People kept coming back for more, exclaiming that it was the best zucchini they had ever tasted.
 We agree.
 We harvested about 200 pounds of squash per bush and have dried much of it for winter soups.
 When reconstituted in the soup, the flavor is rich and delicious.
 Conditions: northern Nevada high desert, USDA zone 5, organic production on hugelbed/swale with 1/2 inch composted goat manure top dressing and daily overhead watering.